trincaog/magiccube/README.md

 - Cube coordinates are expressed as a tuple of x,y,z.
 - (0,0,0) is the piece on the LEFT,DOWN,BACK corner.
-- In a 3x3x3, (2,2,2) is the piece on the RIGH,UP,FRONT corner.
+- In a 3x3x3, (2,2,2) is the piece on the RIGHT,UP,FRONT corner.

 ## Solver